FelixRiddle/good-roots-pug-view/docs/Todo/Map.md

 In the udemy course the guy makes a movable marker, but using esri, which now is subscription-walled.

-- [ ] Remake the movable marker
+- [x] Remake the movable marker

 Functionality

+- [ ] On page restart, the previous marker position is remembered.
 - [x] Click and drag
 - [x] Get the position

-- [ ] Default position to user position
+- [x] Default position to user position

 [Leaflet GeoIP Locator](https://github.com/jakubdostal/leaflet-geoip)